timegated/portfolio-2024/README.md

 ![Astrofy | Personal Porfolio Website Template](public/social_img.webp)

 Astrofy is a free and open-source template for your Personal Portfolio Website built with Astro and TailwindCSS.
-Create in minutes a website with a Blog, CV, Project Section, Store, and RSS Feed.
+Create in minutes a website with a Blog, Resume, Project Section, Store, and RSS Feed.

 ## Demo